JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 * UtilityAIArea3DSearchSpace

 The search space nodes need to have the `UtilityAISearchCriteria` nodes as their children.
 For performance, when adding the search criteria add the **filtering** criteria first if possible to reduce the number of nodes as early as possible.
-After those add the score-based criteria to filter and rank the remaining nodes.
+After those, add the score-based criteria to filter and rank the remaining nodes.

+The search spaces fill in a TypedArray `_query_results` and a PackedFloat64Array `_query_result_scores`.
+These are sorted by the score in a descending order.
+This means that the first node in the `_query_results` array is also the one with the highest score.

 #### Properties